-The Call Recorder Pico is a system to record and archive telephone calls on a PC.
+The Call Recorder Pico is a hardware and software combination to record from an analog telephone line, or from analog audio that a handset receives from a telephone.
+It records and archives telephone calls on a PC.
 It consists of a PC application and one or more Call Recorders connecting the telephones to your PC.
 Depending on the number of USB ports and the capabilities of the PC, it is possible to record from up to any number of Call Recorders simultaneously (4 Call Recorders per 1Ghz).

 Every gigabyte of free disk space allows you to record up to 180 hours of conversation on your hard disk.
 The Call Recorder Pico can record from analog and corded digital telephones, and from a microphone.